-Bokeh is an interactive visualization library that targets modern web browsers for presentation.
-Its goal is to provide elegant, concise construction of versatile graphics, and to extend this capability with high-performance interactivity over very large or streaming datasets.
-Bokeh can help anyone who would like to quickly and easily create interactive plots, dashboards, and data applications.
+Bokeh is an interactive visualization library for modern web browsers.
+It provides elegant, concise construction of versatile graphics and affords high-performance interactivity across large or streaming datasets.
+Bokeh can help anyone who wants to create interactive plots, dashboards, and data applications quickly and easily.

 Bokeh currently can use WebGL to accelerate plotting for larger datasets in some limited situations.
 In addition to not fully supporting some use-cases, the internal cost is having to maintain two separate code paths.
 It would be desirable to convert Bokeh’s rendering to always use WebGL whenever possible, so that better performance for larger data sets is always available, and to streamline maintenance for the future.